DDMAL/Rodan/rodan-main/code/rodan/jobs/text_alignment/README.md

 ### Installation

-Unfortunately, Calamari-ocr depends on a tfaip, which is now dead.
+Unfortunately, Calamari-ocr depends on tfaip, which is now dead.
 Calamari-ocr is not being maintained.
 However, the Rodan GPU container's environment is still able to run Calamari-ocr to train a new model.

 ### How to Run Locally